 Izar, Epsilon Boötis (ε Boo), is a contrasting binary star located in the constellation Boötes.
 It is one of the finest double stars to observe in a telescope.
 Izar lies at an approximate distance of 203 light years from Earth.
-It is one of the stars that form the constellation’s recognizable kite-shaped asterism.
+It is one of the stars that form the constellation’s recognizable Kite asterism.
 With an apparent magnitude of 2.37, it is the second brightest star in Boötes, after Arcturus.

 The Epsilon Boötis star system consists of an orange giant or bright giant of the spectral type K0 II-III and a blue-white main sequence star with the stellar classification A2 V. The stars are separated by 2.852 ± 0.014 seconds of arc which, at a distance of 203 light years, gives a projected separation of 185 astronomical units.
 The two components orbit each other with a period of at least 1,000 years.

 The primary star, designated Epsilon Boötis A, has an apparent magnitude of 2.37, while the main sequence companion, Epsilon Boötis B, has a magnitude of 5.12.
-The star system is visible to the naked eye, but it appears as a single star.
+The star system is visible to the unaided eye, but it appears as a single star.
 The two components can only be resolved in 3-inch or larger telescopes.

 Epsilon Boötis A is a relatively young star, with an estimated age of 37.4 million years, but it has already reached a late stage of its life cycle.
 It has burned through its supply of hydrogen and started fusing helium to carbon in its core.
 It has expanded to a size about 33 times that of the Sun.
 With a surface temperature of 4,550 K, it shines with 501 solar luminosities.
 Its estimated mass is 4.6 times solar.